zanders3/json/README.md

 ## Installation

 Simply copy and paste the [JSON Parser](https://raw.githubusercontent.com/zanders3/json/master/src/JSONParser.cs) and/or the [JSON Writer](https://raw.githubusercontent.com/zanders3/json/master/src/JSONWriter.cs) into your project.
 I also provide NuGet but I recommend the copy paste route ;)

-## Unit Tests

-You can use dotnet to build and run the unit tests:

-    dotnet test